Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl: Conclusion

 \section{Conclusion}

 We prepared the synthetic nabokoite, \nabok{}, and observed peculiar behavior of its square \kagome{} magnetic system decorated by dangling copper ions.
-Anomaly in specific heat at $\Tpeak = 5.7$~K can be attributed to low-lying singlet excitations filling the singlet-triplet gap, which is presumed to be much larger than the singlet-singlet gap.
-This gap precludes the long-range order which, nevertheless, was observed at $\TN = 3.2$~K in magnetization, specific heat and magnetic resonance measurements.
-It can be explained if only decorating Cu2 ions order being coupled through virtual excitations of spins from network of Cu1 and Cu3 ions in the ground state of SKL.
-Magnetic resonance data indicates that magnetic order in nabokoite is non-collinear.
-Additionally, indications were obtained on the formation of antiferroelectric order at low temperatures, which deserves a separate study.
+Anomaly in specific heat at $\Tpeak = 5.7$~ K robust to external magnetic field can be attributed to transitions between various spin-singlet configurations in the ground state of SKL.
+The long-range antiferromagnetic state formation has been observed at $\TN = 3.2$~K, which can be attributed to the ordering of decorating Cu2 ions being coupled through virtual excitations of spins from the network of Cu1 and Cu3 ions in the ground state of SKL.
+Magnetic resonance data indicate that magnetic order in nabokoite is non-collinear.
+Additionally, evidences were obtained on the formation of antiferroelectric order at low temperatures, which deserves a separate study.
+Compared to theoretical predictions, the intrinsic SKL physics is largely masked in real compounds.

 \acknowledgements